sentinelsat/sentinelsat/docs/api_overview.rst

 included in the product.

-The file selection is implemented by specifying a *nodefilter* function that is called for each file (only excluding the manifest which is always downloaded) in the requested products and returns `True` if the file have to be downloaded, `False` otherwise.
+The file selection is implemented by specifying a *nodefilter* function that is called for each file (except for the manifest, which is always downloaded) in the requested products and returns ``True`` if the file have to be downloaded, ``False`` otherwise.

 The *nodefilter* function has the following signature: